CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 - short-name/LICENSE.txt
 - short-name/short-name/data files ... (including possible sub directories)

-Copy the package together with the uncompressed LICENSE.txt and README.txt to the folder `/scratch/clarin/download_preview/CORPUS/` on Puhti.
+Copy the package together with the uncompressed LICENSE.txt and README.txt to the folder `/scratch/clarin/download_preview/CORPUS/` on CSC’s computing environment.
 CORPUS here is a placeholder for the folder structure that should be shown in the download service.

 For example